 This can be achieved by treating the strategy like any other business initiative, using measurable and tangible KPIs for the investment that enables you to effectively report back on the current progress.

-Our HR software, IRIS Cascade, offers a variety of features to support businesses of any size.
+Our range of HR software offers a variety of features to support businesses of any size.
 IRIS HR Pro includes an applicant tracking system that ensures you don’t miss the best applicants and reporting functionality to help you pull together the required data.
 Larger businesses can utilise the power of IRIS Cascade HRi’s recruitment software add-on.